elGordoGato/elGordoGato/README.md

 <h1 align="center">Hi, I’m Leonid 👋</h1>

 <h5 align="center">
-🌱 I’m a Java developer with 1 year of experience in building RESTful Web Services using Spring Boot.<br>
+🌱 I’m a Java developer with 1 year of experience in building RESTful Web Services using Spring<br>
 I’m passionate about Java and always eager to learn new things and improve my skills.
 </h5>